 To make sure that we are asking the right questions and using the best methods, the evaluation is being co-designed with stakeholders from across the Aboriginal and Torres Strait Islander eye care pathway.
-There will be three separate full-day co-design workshops held over the course of the evaluation.
-The workshops will be led by an independent facilitator, Kate Kelleher and will be used to:
+Three facilitated co-design workshops will be held over the course of the evaluation and will be used to:

 - Workshop 1: design the evaluation questions and methods;

 - Workshop 2: provide input into interpretation of initial evaluation findings once information has been gathered; and

 - Workshop 3: contribute to shaping the final recommendations and evaluation report